iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 }
 ```

 When we try to change the importance of the hardcoded note, we see the following error message in the console.
-The error says that the backend server responded to our HTTP PUT request with a status code 404 <i>not found</i>.
+The error says that the backend server responded to our HTTP PUT request with a status code 404 *not found*.

 ![](../../images/2/23e.png)

 The application should be able to handle these types of error situations gracefully.
 Users won't be able to tell that an error has actually occurred unless they happen to have their console open.
 The only way the error can be seen  in the application is that clicking the button has no effect on the importance of the note.

 We had [previously](/en/part2/getting_data_from_server#axios-and-promises) mentioned that a promise can be in one of three different states.
-When an HTTP request fails, the associated promise is <i>rejected</i>.
+When an HTTP request fails, the associated promise is *rejected*.
 Our current code does not handle this rejection in any way.

-The rejection of a promise is [handled](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) by providing the <em>then</em> method with a second callback function, which is called in the situation where the promise is rejected.
+The rejection of a promise is [handled](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) by providing the `then` method with a second callback function, which is called in the situation where the promise is rejected.

 The more common way of adding a handler for rejected promises is to use the [catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) method.